ValentinBrclz/sumup-payments/README.md

 The header X-Sumup-Allow-Origin should be set to the Client domain in order to enable CORS requests needed to complete the checkout.

-The server response to the above request is `{"otpToken": ...}`
+The server response to the above request is `{ "otpToken": "..." }`

 ###3.4 (D) Expose payment info to the browser
-The Client is exposing the authorization code and checkout id so that the checkout can be completed in the user-agent.
+Your Server then needs to expose the authorization code and checkout id to the Client, so that the checkout can be completed based on an action that happens on the Client (for example, clicking a "Pay Now" button).

 ###3.5 (E) Complete payment
-The checkout can be completed in the user-agent by a simple ajax PUT request as
+After creating the checkout, the Client can finalize it by passing the payment detils with a simple ajax PUT request, like:

     PUT /v0.1/checkouts/:checkoutId?otp={auth_code}